With only 30 days to find the real killer…

 Besides working as a private investigator, I love reading the private eye genre.
 And there’s plenty of wonderful writers out there crafting compelling stories featuring private eye protagonists.
-I should know–for the last three years I’ve been honored to be a judge for the Private Eye Writers of America, and in this capacity [...]Continue Reading →
+I should know — for the last four years I’ve been honored to be a judge for the Private Eye Writers of America, and in [...]Continue Reading →

 Hooray for Hollywood